kindanoob/game-of-go/README.md

 # game_of_go
-Implementation of game of go (baduk, weiqi) in C++ using SFML
+Implementation of game of go (also known as baduk, weiqi) in C++ using SFML

-Requirements: 1) C++11, 2) SFML 2.4.2
+Requirements: 1) C++11, 2) SFML 2.3.2

 The program was tested on Ubuntu 16.04 LTS Xenial, gcc 5.4.0.

 Instructions:

-1) Update the makefile with the correct location of SFML_DIR (that is, the directory where SFML is located on your computer).
+1) For an out-of-place build: create a build directory (mkdir build)
+2) Change directory to the created build directory (cd build)
+3) Create build files with CMake in the build directory (cmake ..)
-2) Build the project, using "make" command in the terminal.
+4) Build the project (e.g. for Unix makefiles it is achieved by using "make" command in the terminal)
-3) Launch the executable file "game_of_go".
+5) Launch the executable file "game_of_go".

 The project is early in the development stage, so there are a lot of things yet to be implemented.